HenrySomeCode/General_AI_ML_DL/README.md

 # My Own AI/ML/DL Learning Process

-Hi, I created this repo for listing projects made in my AI/ML/DL learning process.
+Hi, I created this repo for listing projects made by myself in the AI/ML/DL learning process .
 Here it is:

 ## Machine learning